labermt/CST116SRS05/README.md

 Purposes:

     - Learn to program with 2D arrays.
-    - Practice modulus data wrapping.
     - Practice stream input and output.

 Specification:

+This SRS is based on the Conway's Game of Life.  (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

-Create a 2 dimensional array of ints.
+Create a 2 dimensional 100 x 100 array of ints.

 Initialize your data 0's and 1's of your choosing.
 Input from cin and output to cout.
 Use file redirection to reduce typing.